 Sounds like fun OP, I'd go with this anon's idea.

 After troops have returned from desolated Americas, they quickly found their home world is disarray, as massive dimensional breaches from Forgotten Realms caused chaos and panic.
-Rogue element that group was in contact last time in Faerûn decided, that world with minimal magic/divine presence can be used as balancing weight for their dimensional fuckery.
+Rogue element that group was in contact last time in Faerûn decided, that world with minimal magic/divine presence can be used as balancing weight for their dimensional frickery.
 This time, US military decided to mobilize their whole might, enhanced with all the stolen fallout tech know-how and send in the marines, followed with army as only way to secure world stability is annexation of Faerûn and dispatching of all rogue elements.
 Your team should act as part of massive scouting and recon mission to provide data for optimal landing strategy.

 This is of course just manipulation and hoax, as dimensional anomalies are caused by glowing alphabet spooks, who want to turn Faerûn into proxy nation, as most of their natural resources are untouched, air is not filled with leaded gasoline and top levels of government are interested in various live extending procedures, wish spells and artifacts/rituals, that enable them to conjure Moloch into physical plane.